Optimal design for linear models via gradient flow: Introduction

 \subsection{Related works}

 OED has been studied in the literature of statistics, applied mathematics, and machine learning, as well as in certain scientific domains.
 In the earliest stages of OED development, \cite{K74} gave rigorous justifications for various design criteria.
 Computationally, most early OED methods focus on discrete and combinatorial algorithms, manipulating the weights on points in finite design spaces.
-Notable approaches include sequential algorithms \cite{F13,W70,KS66,D71}, exchange algorithms \cite{A69,W72,M00,MSTX19}, and multiplicative algorithms \cite{ST76,T76,JN83,TM09,Y11}.
-These techniques are related to such methods as constrained gradient descent and nearest-neighbour search.

-Progress in scientific computing makes it possible to use OED to handle large-scale simulations for problems from the physical sciences.
-A prominent example is the Bayesian PDE inverse problem.
-State-of-the-art results in this area deal with scenarios in which the parametric models are nonlinear \cite{HHT09,HHT10,HM13,APSG16}, infinite-dimensional \cite{APSG14,APSG16,AGG16,AS18}, and ill-posed \cite{HHT08,AS18,RCC18}.
-They are typically associated with computationally intense forward models.
-In this regard, new optimization \cite{ALM23} and data-driven methods are exploited to facilitate scalable OED computations, including randomized linear algebra \cite{APSG14,APSG16,AS18,WCG23-1}, sparse recovery \cite{YZA17,MBKB18,RCC18,NPVW19,BLZ22,HKNS23} and stochastic optimization \cite{HX14,CABK19}.
-Broader goal-oriented OED frameworks are also investigated in \cite{AS18,WCG23-2}.
+Progress in computing OED has benefited from advances in several upstream research areas.
+Improved scientific computing capabilities have accelerated the evaluation of forward models; advances in optimization solvers~\cite{HX14,CABK19} have made OED computations faster and more scalable; and theoretical insights from randomized linear algebra~\cite{APSG16,WCG23-1} provide effective warm starts for OED.
+Within the OED framework, goal-oriented approaches~\cite{AS18,WCG23-2} exploit problem structure, while greedy strategies that is closely related to active learning in machine learning seek sequential sampling policies~\cite{CGJ96,JM21}.

+To focus our discussion, we highlight existing works that specifically address optimal design formulated over the probability measure space.
+Neitzel et al. \cite{NPVW19} formulate sparse sensor placement as an optimization problem over the space of positive Borel measures.
+This formulation mitigates the non-convexity and combinatorial complexity associated with fixed design points.
+Their algorithmic approach employs conditional gradient methods, drawing on classical ideas from sequential and vertex exchange methods \cite{JD75}.
+Similarly, \cite{Molchanov04} frames OED in the measure space, with a particular focus on Poisson-type designs, and employs a gradient-descent method for the optimization.
+While these measure-based formulations broaden the OED modeling, their computations remain tied to finite support and do not directly address design over continuous measure spaces.
+In contrast, our gradient-flow approach is grounded in optimal transport theory.

+Other works that leverage measure-based ideas for Bayesian design, making the estimation of design criteria tractable, include those of Huan \cite{huan2015numerical} and Koval et al. \cite{koval2024tractable}.
+These approaches construct measure-transport maps to approximate the joint distributions arising in nonlinear inverse problems.
+While transport maps facilitate the Bayesian computation, the OED problem itself is not formulated as an optimization over probability measures.